angular/angular/aio/content/guide/ivy.md

 AOT compilation with Ivy is faster and should be used by default.
 In the `angular.json` workspace configuration file, set the default build options for your project to always use AOT compilation.
+When using application internationalization (i18n) with Ivy, [translation merging](guide/i18n#merge) also requires the use of AOT compilation.

 <code-example language="json" header="angular.json">